Senate Dems Demand William Barr Recuse from 'Trump Ukraine Matters'

 — Evan McMurry (@evanmcmurry) October 25, 2019

 “Impartial enforcement of the law is essential to give the American public confidence in the Justice Department’s work.
-Your personal connection to these matters creates the appearance of a conflict of interest and gives rise to questions about whether the Department is being used to advance the president’s personal interests,” the letter states
+Your personal connection to these matters creates the appearance of a conflict of interest and gives rise to questions about whether the Department is being used to advance the president’s personal interests,” the letter states.

 “We request that you recuse yourself and identify the appropriate official who will be responsible for these matters.
 We also request that you confirm whether you consulted Department ethics officials regarding recusal and provide copies of any ethics guidance that Justice Department officials have provided in connection with these matters,” it adds.